Vianypal/React-Histogram-Visualization/README.md

 The application will be accessible at `http://localhost:3000`.

+## Deployment

+The application is deployed on Netlify.
+You can access it at [https://jolly-lebkuchen-ca9a4a.netlify.app/](https://jolly-lebkuchen-ca9a4a.netlify.app/).

 ## Usage

 1. Click the "Submit" button to fetch the text data from the provided URL and calculate the word frequencies.